Career in Botany Courses in India 2024-25: Admission, Eligibility, Courses, Colleges, Scope and Salary

 Who is a Botanist?

-A Botanist, otherwise termed a Plant Scientist, is a person who specializes in the field of Botany.
-A Botanist classifies plants under molecular genetic analysis, including a plant’s DNA sequence, proteomics, and genomics.
-A Plant Scientist analyses a plant’s internal functions and processes at the cellular and tissue level.
-Palaeobotany is one of the different careers in Botany, where Palaeobotanists study ancient plants in fossil records to collect information regarding the history and evolution of plants.
+A Botanist, also known as a Plant Scientist, is an expert in the field of Botany.
+Botanists employ molecular genetic analysis to classify plants, including examining a plant’s DNA sequence, proteomics, and genomics.
+Plant Scientists delve into the internal functions and processes of plants at the cellular and tissue levels.
+Palaeobotany represents one of the diverse career paths within Botany, where Palaeobotanists study ancient plants preserved in fossil records to gather insights into the history and evolution of plant life.

 Subscribe Us to get Latest Updates from India's Top Universities.